jjloomis/wordpress-jetpack-basics/creating-portfolio-project-type.md

-This step is optional, but it is highly recommended.
-Creating Project Types will give you greater control over the layout of your Projects.
-As you’ll see later, you can use Project Types with the [portfolio] shortcode that adds your Portfolio to your site.
+This step is optional, but recommended if you want greater control over the layout of your Projects.
+You can use Project Types within the `[portfolio]` shortcode that adds your Portfolio to your site.

 1. In the Dashboard, click Portfolio.
 2. From the Portfolio submenu, select Project Types.